Moxa-Linux/Linux-x86-Platform/README.md

     # if return 1 = high
     ```

-- An example code for set/get Super IO gpio-sysfs value from GPIO pin
+- An example code for Set/Get gpio-sysfs value from GPIO pin

 [mx-gpio-ctl](tools/mx-gpio-ctl)